-Development/Study Description Assumption/Status Study: Potential Impacts of WAP and DAREZ/NAL Development on the Fullerton Cove Drainage System (Umwelt 2011) Study to determine what level of ongoing discharge from the development can be supported to minimise potential flood impacts on downstream properties.
-Reviewed however has not been included in this submission due to timing of receipt.
-Development & Study: Williamtown Defence and Airport Related Employment Zone (DAREZ) (GHD 2007) The project looks to consolidate the detailed investigations and analysis undertaken for the subject site and to present the outcomes for a Structure Plan.
-It also provides justification to rezone that land suitable for defence and airport related employment generating development.
-Reviewed Study: Williamtown Salt Ash Flood Study (BMT 2005) Flood study of the Williamtown and Salt Ash catchments.
+Study: Williamtown Salt Ash Flood Study (BMT 2005) Flood study of the Williamtown and Salt Ash catchments.
 Reviewed Study: Lower Hunter Floodplain Cumulative Development Impact Study and Plan Stage 1 This scoping study stage (Stage 1) which aims to collate the available information, identify and determine the needs of the stakeholders and recommend a methodology for the subsequent stages of the project.
 Study currently in progress being undertaken by UNSW Water Research Laboratory.
 Stage 2 Use the models developed in Stage 1 to assess the sensitivity of the floodplain to filling.
 The assessment will analyse the cumulative impact of future development (including significant infrastructure upgrades such as road and rail) on flood characteristics.
 The impact assessments will examine a range of floods and climate change considerations and determine acceptable levels of fill in specific areas Letter report: NL182640 Astra Aerolab Development Project, Williamtown - Stormwater and Flooding Advice Brief documentation advice provided by Northrop to the Newcastle Airport focusing on the stormwater and flood impact management for the Astra Aerolab development (DAREZ).
-Reviewed - Supplied by Northrop Letter report:Brief documentation advice provided by Northrop to the Newcastle Airport focusing on the water quality management for the Astra Aerolab development (DAREZ).Villiamtown - Water Quality Management PlanDevelopment Plan Reviewed -Supplied by Northrop
+Reviewed - Supplied by Northrop Letter report: NL182640 Astra Aerolab Development Project, Williamtown - Water Quality Management Plan Brief documentation advice provided by Northrop to the Newcastle Airport focusing on the water quality management for the Astra Aerolab development (DAREZ).
+Reviewed -Supplied by Northrop